willmarkley/wlfs/README.md

 /etc/hosts, /etc/fstab, /etc/passwd, /etc/group, /etc/shadow, /etc/ld.so.conf, /etc/sysconfig/rc.site, /etc/sysconfig/network, and /etc/sysconfig/ifconfig.eth0
 ```

+## Presentations

+This project has been presented to the Linux User Group at the University of Notre Dame.
+More information on the talk can be found on the [ND LUG blog][9]

 ## Issues

 Please file any issues on the issues tab of the project.